How to choose the best live UK bookmakers

 This is actually our job to do and we have already done it for you, as we have created a list with the best live UK bookmakers.
 You can also read our bookmaker reviews to check out the features of each bookie we have displayed on our pages.

-How we review and rate the best live bookmakers
+How we review and rate the top in play bookmakers

 First of all, the main factor we take into consideration is the multitude of betting events and markets available.
 Usually, the best betting sites are the ones that offer a wide range of events such as minor tournaments, competitions or obscure leagues.